Investigating psychology 3

 What you will study

 Investigating psychology 3 gives you the opportunity to carry out an independent research project with specialist supervision.
 To facilitate this, students are strongly encouraged to engage with an online activity that outlines the broad options available for the independent project.
 This takes place before the module begins and is designed to help you decide on your preferences.
 At the start of the module you can record these preferences and will be used in allocating you an appropriate tutor.

 During the first half of the module, the interactive online study guide leads you, week by week, through an exploration of the key methods used in psychological research, investigating how the diversity of methods originated and the way that psychology relates to both social and natural sciences.

-In Block 1, you'll examine how experimentation, survey and text-based methods are used and consider the kind of psychological knowledge that each method generates.
-The use of experimentation in memory research and how it relates to biological methods, such as brain imaging, will also be reviewed.
+You'll examine how experimentation, survey and text-based methods are used and consider the kind of psychological knowledge that each method generates.

-Our discussion then turns to the use of surveys and explores how attitudes and beliefs about the way children learn and develop relate to our practices in child rearing and education.
-We review the use of surveys as a method in personality research and in assessing creativity.
+- how attitudes and beliefs about the way children learn and develop relate to our practices in child rearing and education.

 Experiments and surveys produce data that can be analysed using statistics, and this module builds on the statistical techniques introduced in Investigating psychology 1 and 2.
 The methods also lend themselves to the use of software and you will be introduced to professional-grade packages that allow you to produce experimental procedures and questionnaires as well as to collect data in a straightforward and accurate manner.